Child Right Fellowship

 Offered as a one-year experiential learning fellowship by Ashoka University, 5 young professionals work closely with DCPCR and relevant government stakeholders to de-bottleneck implementation challenges and drive accountability and efficiency in the domain of child rights.

-The First Cohort of Child Rights Fellowship (CRF) has commenced with 5 fellows from March 2021 and shall continue till March 2022.
+The fellows are guided by a robust support system through a Program Management Unit (PMU) which includes three Deputy Managers.
+The following are the projects currently being undertaken by the team:The First Cohort of Child Rights Fellowship (CRF) commenced with 5 fellows from March 2021 and shall continue till March 2022.

 The objective of the Health and Nutrition project under CRF is to build end-to-end mechanisms to strengthen all services for children in Anganwadi Centres to access optimum services to which they are entitled, and create a safe environment for them to learn and grow.
 The CRF team runs multiple projects in this regard, including technical analysis of the Poshan Tracker application and livetracking of data recorded by frontline workers to ensure efficient and effective recording of information of services being provided to beneficiaries.

 Another focus area under the project is to strengthen routine immunisation of children.
 Under the Commission’s guidance, the team works closely with the Department of Health and Family welfare, Govt. of NCT of Delhi, to identify bottlenecks & process gaps in routine immunization of children, and create awareness for the same through IEC which include newspaper advertisements, mass calling and pamphlet distribution, along with monthly surveys to check progress and gauge the uptake.

 Going forward, the project will focus on two key areas - 1) Streamline the usage and implementation of the Poshan Tracker, and, 2) Propose innovative methods to strengthen the health of children at home, neighbourhood, Anganwadis and schools.